absurd-joy/Quest-hands-for-Normcore/README.md

 ### Special thanks:
 - The entire Normal team for their networking tool.
 It's _too_ easy to use.
-- Oculus for getting hand tracking working at such a high quality.
+- Oculus for getting hand tracking working at such a high quality despite the device not being built with fancy sensors.